nsbgn/thumbledore/README.md

 *A software-based keyboard layout.
 Have each finger travel one key at most, and let your thumbs pick up the slack.*

 The layout of the standard keyboard is hardly optimal.
-The most glaring problem is, in my opinion, that your thumbs idle while your weakest finger contorts to reach keys like `backspace`.
+The most glaring problem is, in my opinion, that your thumbs idle while your weakest finger contorts to reach keys like `bksp`.
 Although I have been enticed by exotic keyboards like the Kinesis Advantage, what has held me back is portability: to avoid upsetting your muscle memory, you'd have to lug around a secondary keyboard wherever you go.
 Besides — let's not chuck any electronics in the landfill.

 Within the constraints imposed on us by the standard keyboard, `thumbledore` adds the following tweaks that put your thumbs to work:

-1. `alt_l` becomes multifunctional:
+1. `alt_l` switches places with `super`.
+The key where `alt_l` once was becomes multifunctional:

     -   Tapping it triggers `esc`.
 Especially useful for modal applications like vim.